 ‘Who is Rich?
 Is a tantalizing novel – acute and smart and stark, but mostly it’s unrelentingly funny about a large number of very inappropriate things.
 It’s one of those rare books: you open it, then you’re up all night.
 I was‘ Richard Ford

-Every summer, a once-sort-of-famous cartoonist named Rich Fischer leaves his wife and two kids behind to teach a class at a week-long arts conference in a charming New England beachside town.
+Every summer, a once-sort-of famous cartoonist named Rich Fischer leaves his wife and two kids behind to teach a class at a week-long arts conference in a charming New England beachside town.
 It’s a place where drum circles happen on the beach at midnight, clothing optional.
 Rich finds himself worrying about his family’s nights without him, his back taxes, his stuttering career and his own very real desire for love and human contact.
-One of the attendees this year is a 41 year-old painting student named Amy O’Donnell.
+One of the attendees this year is a forty-one-year-old painting student named Amy O’Donnell.
 Amy is a mother of three, unhappily married to a brutish Wall Street titan who commutes to work via helicopter.
 Rich and Amy met at the conference a year ago, shared a moment of passion, then spent the winter exchanging inappropriate texts and emails and counting the days until they could see each other again.

 Now they’re back.